 Types of Swabs

 First, let's review the common swabs that are used in critical applications.
-Keep in mind that some swabs may be a cross between one or more swabs.
-For example, there are foam swabs with cotton interiors and also wrapped polyester swabs.
+Keep in mind that some swabs may be hybrid swabs, such as foam swabs with cotton interiors or wrapped polyester swabs.

 - Most common swab

-DNA testing, cell collection, medical field to law enforcement
+- Broadly used for personal hygiene, DNA testing or cell collection, and in fields from medical to law enforcement

 - Ideal for one-time use